manuelmsni/IMAGG/README.md

 The title of the modal window can be defined/modified by assigning/editing the "title" attribute in the HTML code for the "triggerIMAGG".

 The caption of the modal window can be defined/modified by assigning/editing the "alt" attribute in the HTML code for the "triggerIMAGG".
+You can use the 'IMAGG_ls' keyword in the 'alt' attribute to separate multiple paragraphs in your modal image.

 ## Easy set up IMAGG: